We need your help now and it is the perfect time for action. Your immediate action is needed:

 1. Sign the petition.
 Please join hundreds of neighbors who have already signed our petition.
 You can sign online here;

-5. Register to vote … it is an election year for East Hampton.
+4. Register to vote … make your voices heard.
 Not all of us have registered to vote in Wainscott, particularly, but not limited to, those who have second-homes here.
 Our small hamlet can seem even smaller to our elected officials.
 Our voices are, therefore, under-represented.
 We have had many neighbors write us thanking us for reminding them about this.
 (For more information about New York State rules on voter registration for second-home owners, please visit Vote Where it Counts.)

 - It is easy to register to vote: